wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is a tier?
 ---------------

-The concept of a tier, which represents the size limitation, in bytes, of the hot storage, is no longer used.
+The concept of a tier, which represents the size limitation, in bytes, of the indexed data (formerly known as hot storage), is no longer used.
 It has been replaced by the *indexed data size* setting.

 What happens if the tier limit is reached?
 ------------------------------------------